laravel/docs/queries.md

 <a name="subquery-joins"></a>
 #### Subquery Joins

 You may use the `joinSub`, `leftJoinSub`, and `rightJoinSub` methods to join a query to a subquery.
-Each of these methods receive three arguments: the subquery, its table alias, and a Closure that defines the related columns:
+Each of these methods receive three arguments: the subquery, its table alias, and a closure that defines the related columns:

     $latestPosts = DB::table('posts')
                        ->select('user_id', DB::raw('MAX(created_at) as last_post_created_at'))